-If our existing shareholders sell, or indicate an intention to sell, substantial amounts of our common shares in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common shares could decline.
-Based on the number of common shares outstanding as of September 30, 2022, and after giving effect to the sale of common shares in this offering, upon the closing of this offering, we will have outstanding a total of common shares.
-Of these shares, only the common shares sold in this offering by us, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable without restriction in the public market immediately following this offering, unless purchased by our affiliates.
-In connection with this offering, our officers, directors and substantially all of our securityholders have agreed to be subject to a contractual lock-up with the underwriters, which will expire 180 days after the date of this prospectus.
-WestPark Capital, Inc., however, may, in its sole discretion, permit our officers, directors and other shareholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.
+If our existing shareholders sell, or indicate an intention to sell, substantial amounts of our common shares in the public market after the lock-up and/or other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common shares could decline.
+Based on the number of common shares outstanding as of September 30, 2022, and after giving effect to the sale of common shares in this offering and after giving effect to (i) the conversion of our outstanding convertible notes into an aggregate of 1,916,659 common shares, (ii) the issuance of 35,274 common shares pursuant to a settlement and subscription agreement, (iii) the conversion of accounts payable and due to certain related parties of \$2,024,146 into an aggregate of 843,400 common shares, and (iv) the issuance of 187,500 common shares to our Chief Executive Officer upon the completion of this offering, in each case, assuming an initial public offering price of \$4.00 per share, and, we will have outstanding a total of 15,426,393 common shares.
+Of these shares, the common shares sold in this offering by us, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable without restriction in the public market immediately following this offering, unless purchased by our affiliates.